padamchick/Binary-puzzle/README.md

 * Displaying the fields that cannot be filled
 * Automatic detection of the end of the game
 * Highlighting the fields that can by filled only in one way
-* filling the highlighted fields
+* Filling the highlighted fields

 ## Contact